What Are Whales Doing With Chevron - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on Chevron CVX.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Chevron.

+Looking at options history for Chevron CVX we detected 32 strange trades.

 What's The Price Target?